-A specialist counselling service for anyone whose life is affected by their own or someone else’s drug and alcohol use.
-We offer individual and couple's counselling.
+for anyone who is affected by their own, someone else’s or relationship by drug and alcohol use.

 If your alcohol consumption is excessive or getting out of hand.

 If alcohol or drugs are starting to take control of your life, or affecting your relationships.

 If you want to cut back your drinking to healthier levels.